victor-luu191/job_analytics/README.md

 The script in `extract_feat.ipynb` handles this problem by first counting occurence of longer n-grams.
 Once the couting is done, it removes longer n-grams from documents and go on to count shorter n-grams.
 The removal gets rid of the over-estimation.

-Input: filtered job posts and skill vocabulary.
++ Input: filtered job posts and skill vocabulary.

-Output: document-skill matrix stored in clean/doc_skill.mtx file.
++ Output: document-skill matrix stored in clean/doc_skill.mtx file.
 In this matrix, index of documents (i.e., which job posts go with which row) are saved in clean/doc_index.csv or clean/doc_index_filter.csv; similarly index of skills are stored in clean/skill_index.csv.
 These indices should be kept unchanged for correct lookups later.

 3. __Cluster skills__ using LDA.

 I adopt the module for LDA in scikit-learn.
 The script is in `cluster_skill.ipynb`.
++ Input: no. of topics _k_ and document-skill matrix in clean/doc_skill.mtx file.
++ Output: for each _k_, a matrix representing topics as word distributions (saved in {_k_}topic_word_dist) and a matrix representing topic distributions of documents (saved in doc_{k}_topic_distr.mtx).
+Due to storage limitations, the matrices are compressed in folders word_dists.zip and doc_topic_dists.zip (Only doc_20topic_distr.mtx are unzipped for convenience).
+__Note__: index of documents in doc_{k}_topic_distr.mtx and doc_skill.mtx should match with each other and with doc_index.csv.

 4. __Connect job titles__.